LeeBingler/Reactshop/README.md

 3. Run the web application using `npm run start:server`.

-For deployment, execute `npm run build`.
-The generated build files can then be hosted on a web server or a platform like Netlify for public access.

 ## Copyright and License

 The ReactShop project is open-source and distributed under the MIT License, granting users the freedom to use, modify, and distribute the code.
 For more details, refer to the License File provided in the project.